OpenMDAO/dymos/dymos/docs/feature_reference/trajectories.rst

 When using Trajectory Design and Input parameters, their values are connected to each phase as an Input Parameter within the Phase.
-Because ODEs in different phases may have different names for parameters (e.g. 'mass', 'm', 'm_total', etc) Dymos allows the user to specify the targeted ODE parameters on a phase-by-phase basis using the `custom_targets` option.
+Because ODEs in different phases may have different names for parameters (e.g. 'mass', 'm', 'm_total', etc) Dymos allows the user to specify the targeted ODE parameters on a phase-by-phase basis using the `targets` and `target_params` option.
 It can take on the following values.

-*  Left unspecified (`custom_targets = None`), a trajectory design or input parameter will be connected to a decorated ODE parameter of the same name in each phase.
+*  If `targets` is `None` the trajectory design or input parameter will be connected to the phase input parameter of the same name in each phase.

-*  Otherwise, `custom_targets` is specified as a dictionary keyed by phase name.
+*  Otherwise targets should be specified as a dictionary.

-    * If the name of a phase is omitted from `custom_targets`, the trajectory design or input parameter will be connected to a decorated ODE parameter of the same name in that phase.
+    * For each phase name specified as a key in `targets`, the parameter will be connected to the ODE inputs whose names are given as a sequence.

-    * If the phase is specified with a corresponding value of `None`, **the trajectory parameter will not be passed to the phase**.
+    * If the phase is specified but the corresponding value is `None, **the trajectory parameter will not be passed to the phase**.

     * If the phase is specified and the corresponding value is a string, assume the given value is a decorated ODE parameter to which the trajectory parameter should be connected.